kingsdigitallab/alice-thornton/frontend/posts/blog/2022-12-19-shock-and-betrayal-illness-thornton.md

 According to Galenic thought, it was the six non-naturals that caused bodily humours to go into imbalance.
 These were air, food and drink, rest and exercise, sleep and waking, excretions and retentions, and mental affections - the passions.
 It is the last of these that concerns us here.
 The passions - what we would today call emotions - came under increasing scrutiny after 1500, most notably with Robert Burton's *Anatomy of Melancholy*, first published in 1621.
 The passions were a core part of this humoural system, not somehow separate from how the body functioned.

 The concept of friendship, too, had undergone significant scrutiny in the century before Thornton.
 Francis Bacon (1561-1626) wrote that the main purpose of friendship was 'the ease and discharge of the fullness and swellings of the heart'[^8] which was the base of all passions.
-So the opposite of friendship - betrayal by someone to whom you had quite literally opened your heart - was considered dangerous and likely to cause a sudden and dangerous flux of humours.
+So the opposite of friendship - betrayal by someone to whom you had quite literally opened your heart - was considered likely to cause a sudden and dangerous flux of humours.

 ---